DominikZig/FitnessTracker/README.md

 The project uses Java (specifically Spring Framework and Spring MVC) for backend and JSP/html and jQuery for frontend.
-It follows a Model View Controller architecture as well as having a Service tier for business logic (there is no repository tier as there is no persistent data being stored in this project).
+It follows a Model View Controller architecture as well as having a Service tier for business logic (there is no Repository tier as there is no persistent data being stored in this project).
 Maven is used for dependency management and Tomcat is used as the application server.

 The backend consists of a REST API to interact with the frontend.
-The frontend has for this project is basic and does not have any CSS/styling.
+The frontend for this project is basic and does not have any CSS/styling.
 However, the project does have some advanced features, such as localisation (having Spanish language support), validation and logging.